-Below is a brief summary of the major revisions to Standards I through VI.
-Standards VII through X are currently undergoing redrafting, editing, and peer review, and revisions to these provisions will be described when they are completed and released to the field.
+Below is a brief summary of the major revisions to Standards I through VI, VIII, and X. Standards VII and IX are currently undergoing redrafting, editing, and peer review, and revisions to their provisions will be described when they are completed and released to the field.